sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-to-build-a-music-production-portfolio.md

 tags = ["portfolio", "clients", "music-production", "freelancing"]
 +++

-# How to Build a Music Production Portfolio

 A strong portfolio is one of the most important tools for attracting music production clients.